Cybersecurity CMM Exemplars and Design Lessons

 The U.S. DoD CMMC is the rare CMM that ties to enforcement: contractors handling Controlled Unclassified Information (CUI) must achieve a certified level.
 Structure: 3 cumulative levels (Foundational / Advanced / Expert) × 17 domains × 110 controls at Level 3.
 Third-party assessment by C3PAOs; self-assessment at Level 1.

-Adoption signal: mandatory for DoD contractors; 60-day implementation phase began in 2025; 76,000+ organizations affected.
+Adoption signal: mandatory for DoD contractors; phased rollout across the defense industrial base began in 2025.

 Design lesson: cumulative levels (Level N requires every Level N-1 control plus more) avoid the common CMM failure where an organization claims Level 4 in one domain while sitting at Level 1 in another.
 AI-CMM adoption will track AIUC-1 certification (Schellman accredited Feb 2026); cumulative levels match how AIUC-1 audits work.

-NIST Cybersecurity Framework 2.0 (Feb 2024) added the Govern function as the sixth pillar — it now sits at the center, informing the IPDRR cycle (Identify, Protect, Detect, Respond, Recover).
-Govern carries ~30% of all subcategories, the most of any function.
+NIST Cybersecurity Framework 2.0 added the Govern function as the sixth pillar; it now sits at the center, informing the IPDRR cycle (Identify, Protect, Detect, Respond, Recover).
+Govern spans the most subcategories of any function.1

 flowchart LR G((GOVERN)) --> I[Identify] G --> P[Protect] G --> D[Detect] G --> R[Respond] G --> RC[Recover] I --> P --> D --> R --> RC